 Hoosier Authors Book Club

 The Hoosier Authors Book Club began as part of our Indiana State Bicentennial programming for 2016.
 The Museum’s 2016 exhibit discussed the Golden Age of Indiana Literature.
 This Golden Age began with the publication of Lew Wallace’s Ben-Hur.
 It included prominent novelists such as Crawfordsville native Meredith Nicholson, Gene Stratton-Porter, and others.
 The book club has proven to be popular, so it has been extended.
-Over the years the book club has hosted discussions with some of the authors, including Susan Crandall and Kelsey Timmerman.
-This continued in 2021 when author Ray E. Boomhower joined the March discussion of his biography of suffragist May Wright Sewall.
+Over the years the book club has hosted discussions with some of the authors, including Susan Crandall, Kelsey Timmerman, Ray E. Boomhower, and Kelly O’Dell Stanley.

 The book club meets in our ADA-accessible Carriage House.